Skip to main content

 South Loop, Chicago

-South Loop, ChicagoThe Loop, one of Chicago's 77 designated community areas, is the central business district of the city and is the main section of Downtown Chicago.
-Home to Chicago's commercial core, it is the second largest commercial business district in North America and contains the headquarters and regional offices of several global and national businesses, retail establishments, restaurants, hotels, and theaters, as well as many of Chicago's most famous attractions.
-It is home to Chicago's City Hall, the seat of Cook County, and numerous offices of other levels of government and consulates of foreign nations.
-The intersection of State Street and Madison Street is the origin point for the address system on Chicago's street grid.
-Most of Grant Park's 319 acres (1.29 km2) are in the eastern section of the community area.
-The Loop community area is bounded on the north and west by the Chicago River, on the east by Lake Michigan, and on the south by Roosevelt Road.
-In 1803, the United States Army built Fort Dearborn in what is now the Loop, the first settlement in the area sponsored by the United States' federal government.
-When Chicago and Cook County were incorporated in the 1830s the area was selected as the site of their respective seats.
-Originally mixed use, the character of the area became commercial starting in the 1870s, especially after it was mostly destroyed in the Great Chicago Fire of 1871.
-At that time some of the world's earliest skyscrapers were constructed in the area, starting a legacy of architecture that continues to this day.
-In the late 19th century, cable car turnarounds and a prominent elevated railway loop encircled the area, giving the Loop its name.
-Starting in the 1920s many highways were constructed in the Loop, most prominently U.S. Route 66, which opened in 1926 with its eastern terminus in the area.
-While dominated by offices and public buildings, its residential population boomed during the latter 20th century and first decades of the 21st; its population has increased the most of Chicago's community areas since 1950.
+South Loop, ChicagoThe Loop is Chicago's central business district and one of the city's 77 municipally recognized community areas.
+Located at the center of downtown Chicago on the shores of Lake Michigan, it is the second-largest business district in North America after Midtown Manhattan.
+The headquarters and regional offices of several global and national businesses, retail establishments, restaurants, hotels, and theaters–as well as many of Chicago's most famous attractions–are located in the Loop.
+The neighborhood also hosts Chicago's City Hall, the seat of Cook County, offices of other levels of government, and several foreign consulates.
+The intersection of State Street and Madison Street in the Loop is the origin point for the address system on Chicago's street grid.
+The Loop's definition and perceived boundaries have developed over time.
+Since the 1920s, the area bounded by the Chicago River to the west and north, Lake Michigan to the east, and Roosevelt Road (12th Street) to the south is called the Loop.
+It took its name from a somewhat smaller area, which meant the 35 city blocks bounded on the north by Lake Street, on the west by Wells Street, on the south by Van Buren Street, and on the east by Wabash Avenue—the Union Loop formed by the 'L' in the late 1800s.
+Similarly, "South" and "West Loop" historically referred to areas within the Loop proper, but in the 21st century began to refer to the entire Near South and much of the Near West Sides of the city, respectively.
+In 1803, the United States Army built Fort Dearborn in what is now the Loop; although earlier settlement was present, this was first settlement in the area sponsored by the United States' federal government.
+When Chicago and Cook County were incorporated in the 1830s, the area was selected as the site of their respective seats.
+Originally mixed-use, the neighborhood became increasingly commercial in the 1870s.
+This process accelerated in the aftermath of the 1871 Great Chicago Fire, which destroyed most of the neighborhood's buildings.
+Some of the world's earliest skyscrapers were constructed in the Loop, giving rise to the Chicago School of architecture.
+By the late 19th century, cable car turnarounds and the Union Loop encircled the area, giving the neighborhood its name.
+Near the lake, Grant Park "Chicago's front yard" is Chicago's oldest park but was significantly expanded in the late 19th and early 20th centuries and houses a number of features and museums.
+Starting in the 1920s, road improvements for highways were constructed to and into the Loop, perhaps most famously U.S. Route 66, which opened in 1926.
+While dominated by offices and public buildings, its residential population boomed during the latter 20th century and first decades of the 21st, partly due to the development of former rail yards (at one time, the area had six major interurban railroad terminals and land was also needed for extensive rail cargo storage and transfer), industrial lands, as well as highrise residences.
+Since 1950, the Loop's population has increased the most out of all of Chicago's community areas.

 How to get to South Loop with public transit - About the place